-The project team have already shared learning back to Highways England, and are playing an ongoing role as they move forward with the rest of their Smart Motorways Programme.
+The project team have already shared learning back to National Highways, and are playing an ongoing role as they move forward with the rest of their Smart Motorways Programme.

-Furthermore, the team now has a design catalogue of emergency areas, covering a wide range of design constraints and site conditions (e.g. sheet-piled retaining wall constructions, precast concrete units, L-shaped retaining walls etc) which is already being used to inform the design of other emergency areas on Highways England's network.
+Furthermore, the team now has a design catalogue of emergency areas, covering a wide range of design constraints and site conditions (e.g. sheet-piled retaining wall constructions, precast concrete units, L-shaped retaining walls etc) which is already being used to inform the design of other emergency areas on National Highways network.

-The project is well known and highly regarded throughout Highways England.
+The project is well known and highly regarded throughout National Highways.
 Nicola Bell took the time to write to everyone who worked on the project, thanking them for the part they played in what was a fantastic achievement.

-In addition, the tree guards were shown at the Highways England showcase by the communications team.
+In addition, the tree guards were shown at the National Highways showcase by the communications team.